AnimusPEXUS/langDeploy/go/README.md

-<a href="..">langDeploy</a> must be properly deployed in your linux profile before starting following scripts
+[langDeploy](..) must be properly deployed in your linux profile before starting following scripts

 ## utils